Jewish humor: History

+A Sephardic tradition is centered on a Nasreddin-derived folk character who is known as Djoha.

-A more recent one is an egalitarian tradition among the Jewish communities of Eastern Europe in which the powerful were often mocked subtly, rather than attacked overtly—as Saul Bellow once put it, "Oppressed people tend to be witty."
+A more recent tradition which originated in the Jewish communities of Eastern Europe is an egalitarian tradition in which the powerful were frequently mocked subtly, rather than attacked overtly—as Saul Bellow once put it, "Oppressed people tend to be witty."
 Jesters known as badchens used to poke fun at prominent members of the community during weddings, creating a good-natured tradition of humor as a levelling device.
 Rabbi Moshe Waldoks, a scholar of Jewish humor, argued:

-After Jews began to migrate to America in large numbers, they, like other minority groups, found it difficult to gain mainstream acceptance and obtain upward mobility (as Lenny Bruce lampooned, "He was charming. ...
-They said, 'C'mon!
-Let's go watch the Jew be charming!).
-The newly-developing entertainment industry, combined with the Jewish humor tradition, provided a potential route for Jews to succeed.
+After Jews began to migrate to America in large numbers, they, like other minority groups, found it difficult to gain mainstream acceptance and obtain upward mobility.
+The development of the entertainment industry, combined with the tradition of Jewish humor, provided a potential route where Jews could succeed.
 One of the first successful radio "sitcoms", The Goldbergs, featured a Jewish family.
-As radio and television matured, many of its most famous comedians, including Jack Benny, Sid Caesar, George Burns, Eddie Cantor, Jack Carter, Henny Youngman, Milton Berle, and Jerry Lewis were Jewish.
-The Jewish comedy tradition continues today, with Jewish humor much entwined with that of mainstream humor, as comedies like Seinfeld, Curb Your Enthusiasm, and Woody Allen films indicate.
+As radio and television matured, many of its most famous comedians, including Eddie Cantor, Jack Benny, George Burns, Henny Youngman, Milton Berle, Jack Carter, Sid Caesar, Jerry Lewis, and Joan Rivers, were Jewish.
+The Jewish comedy tradition continues today, with Jewish humor much entwined with mainstream humor, as comedies like Seinfeld, Curb Your Enthusiasm, and Woody Allen films indicate..
+The series Difficult People, starring Jewish comedians Julie Klausner and Billy Eichner, incorporates elements of Jewish humor, as does Emma Seligman’s 2020 film Shiva Baby.

-Sigmund Freud in his Jokes and their Relation to the Unconscious, among other things, analyzes the nature of Jewish jokes.
+In his essay, Jokes and their Relation to the Unconscious, Sigmund Freud analyzes the nature of Jewish jokes, among other things.

 Types

 Religious humor

-As befits a community to which religion was so important, much humor centres on the relationship of Judaism to the individual Jew and the community.
+Because religion was such an important part of life in Jewish communities, much of the humor which was developed in them is centered on the relationship between Judaism, the individual Jew and the Jewish community as a whole.

 The part left out is the fact that it was traditional to go to services, regardless of what one believed, and the rabbi was merely following that tradition.
 This is like the story of the boy who tells his rabbi he can't daven (pray), because he no longer believes in God.
 The rabbi merely tells him, "Yes God, no God: doesn't matter!
 Three times a day, you DAVEN!"

 Assimilation

-The American Jewish community has been lamenting the rate of assimilation and absence of their children as they grow into adults.
+The American Jewish community has been lamenting the rate of assimilation among its children and it has also been lamenting the absence of them as they grow into adulthood.